tecladochen/rag-learning/README.md

   - Resource collections

 ## Repository Structure
-Here's a suggested directory structure for the repository:
+Here's a directory for the repository:

 ```
 rag-learning/